Ask Krrish Contact Us

 • Developer Productivity: Modern tooling, clear component lifecycle, and a streamlined development model.

-• Coexistence with Aura: LWC and Aura components can coexist and even communicate within the same Lightning page, allowing for gradual migration and mixed applications.
+• Coexistence with Aura: LWC and Aura components can coexist and communicate within the same Lightning page, allowing gradual migration.

 LWC is the recommended framework for building new UI components on the Salesforce platform.
 While Aura components are still supported, LWC offers the most benefits for future development.